 I would like to extend a special welcome to our fellow enforcers in the states and also recognize our distinguished members of the judiciary who are with us today:

 Regarding the Bureau of Economics Staff Study "The Petroleum Industry: Mergers, Structural Change, and Antitrust Enforcement"

 American Bar Association, Section of Antitrust Law, held in connection with the Annual Meeting of the Association on August 7, 2004

 Remarks before the International Association of Privacy Professionals

 San Francisco, California

 Last week, Chairman Muris issued a statement in his capacity as an individual member of the Commission to criticize a recent GAO report on petroleum industry mergers.

 The American Antitrust Institute's Roundtable Discussion on Antitrust and Category Captains, in Washington, D.C. on May 17, 2004 and also on June 23, 2003

 Remarks before the 2004 Joint Government Affairs Conference, Sponsored by the American Advertising Federation, the Association of National Advertisers, and the American Association of Advertising Agencies

-It is a pleasure to be here today to discuss one aspect of "Aggressive Advertising and the Law" - combating deceptive advertising.
-Let me start by mentioning that my remarks this afternoon reflect solely my views and do not necessarily represent the views of the Commission or any other Commissioner.
-I also must compliment Lesley Fair of the FTC for a superb presentation.
-Well done, Lesley; you are a tough act to follow!
+It is a pleasure to be here today to discuss consumer protection issues currently before the Federal Trade Commission.
+Let me start by mentioning that my remarks this morning reflect solely my views and do not necessarily represent the views of the Commission or any other Commissioner.

 New York, NY